How to Choose the Best Mic for the Pastor

 Position headworn microphones so that the capsule is just back from the corner of the mouth to minimize breath noise and pops.

-Recommended Headworn/Earworn Mics for the Pastor
+Best Headworn/Earworn Mics for the Pastor

 The Shure TH53 headset microphone produces the best overall sound out of all our Headworn microphones.
 Its frame is lightweight and easy to adjust, so the TH53 is perfect for situations where several people might have to use the same headset during a service.
 The TH53's extremely natural sound signature complements speakers of all qualities, with low noise, dynamics, and dependability that far exceed its price.